Nearsoft/apprentice/terminal/terminal.md

 #### Removing files and directories

-Now that we have created a file and a directory let's learn how to remove it (we will be doing that a lot)
+Now that we have created a file and a directory let's learn how to remove it (we will be doing that a lot):
 ```
 danielvilla@Daniels-MacBook-Air:~$ rm bad_dea.txt
 ```
-as simple as that, but BE AWARE, there's trash can on the terminal, **removing something IS FOREVER**
+as simple as that, but BE AWARE, there's NO trash can in the terminal, **removing something IS FOREVER**

-rm by itself won't allow us to remove a directory, a directory is a special kind of file that associates file names with it's metadata, we need to use two flags for it
+rm by itself won't allow us to remove a directory, a directory is a special kind of file that associates file names with it's metadata, we need to use two flags for it:

 ```
 danielvilla@Daniels-MacBook-Air:~$ rm -rf ideas
 ```
-now if we want to be careful when deleting a delicate directory let's use the interactive mode
+now if we want to be careful when deleting a delicate directory let's use the interactive mode:
 ```
 danielvilla@Daniels-MacBook-Air:~$ rm -rfi ideas/
 examine files in directory ideas/? yes
 remove ideas/? yes
 ```
-if the directory is empty we can remove it with **rmdir** without using any flag
+if the directory is empty we can remove it with **rmdir** without using any flag:
 ```
 danielvilla@Daniels-MacBook-Air:~$ rmdir ideas
 ```

 #### Other useful commands
-To find a file on your filesystem use the command find
+To find a file on your filesystem use the command find:
 ```
 vagrant@vagrant-ubuntu-trusty-64:~/apprentice$ find . -name README.md
 ./react-app/README.md
 ./README.md
 ./rails-api/README.md
 ```
-where **.** indicates we do the search from the current directory, **-name** that we do it by the name file and README.md is the name of the file we are looking for
+where **.** indicates we do the search from the current directory, **-name** that we do it by the filename and README.md is the name of the file we are looking for

-To search for a specific text contained on a file lets use grep in recursive mode grep
+To search for a specific text contained on a file lets use grep in recursive mode
+grep:
 ```
 vagrant@vagrant-ubuntu-trusty-64:~/apprentice$ grep -R database
 rails-api/bin/setup:  # unless File.exist?('config/database.yml')
 rails-api/bin/setup:  #   cp 'config/database.yml.sample', 'config/database.yml'
 ```
-notice the **-R** flag and how the searched for the text database on the current directory
+notice the **-R** flag and how the it searched for the text database on the current directory

-Finaly to see all the commands that we have been typing let's use the **history** command
+Finaly to see all the commands that we have been typing let's use the **history** command:

 ```
 .